Zfkirke0109/MC-s-Charging-Controller/README.md

 -          :- Toggle MAGISK daemon mode ON / OFF
 -          :-   Default  :- ON

--      [ --auto_shut ]
+-      [ --autoshut ]
 -          :- Toggle automatic power-off ON / OFF
 -          :-   Default  :- ON

 -      [ --log ]
--          :- Toggle verbose logging ON / OFF
+-          :- Toggle verbose logs ON / OFF
 -          :-   Default  :- OFF

 -      [ --defaults ]